OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 `./scripts/stopContainers.sh`

 # Well done

-You have experienced building reactive microservices using MicroProfile Reactive Messaging, and also sending messages between the microservices using Apache Kafka.
+Congratulations, you now have experienced building a reactive microservice-based application using MicroProfile Reactive messaging, and experienced sending and receiving messaging between microservices within this application using Apache Kafka